monero-project/monero-site/knowledge-base/moneropedia/garlic-routing.md

 In technical terms, for @Kovri and @I2P, *Garlic Routing* translates to any/all of the following:

-- Layered Encryption (like Onion Routing)
+- @Layered-Encryption (like Onion Routing)
 - Bundling multiple @messages together (garlic cloves)
-- ElGamal/AES Encryption
+- ElGamal/AES @encryption

 Note: though [Tor](https://torproject.org/) uses layered @encryption, Tor does not use ElGamal and is not message-based.